 In 2015, a program to fight malnutrition and reduce childhood stunting in Madagascar struggled to provide community members with food rations consistently.
 Our hypothesis was that the food distribution sites were too difficult to reach.
 Having already used mobile devices to register household locations, the team used spatial analysis to develop a model of walk times from villages to potential distribution sites based on topography.

 Using these models, new sites were selected that saw consistent attendance increase by 27%, and walk times cut in half.
 Community members now have more reliable access to food to reduce childhood stunting.
-Below is a high-level overview of our typical process:

 Data for evidence-based decision making

 As the role of technology continues to expand around the globe, we have greater opportunities to capture data from the field and shape it into timely, accurate and multi-dimensional information.
 This includes the use of tools, such as for analytics and data visualization, that simplify complex data into practical information to support planning, coordination and decision making.
 Our advancement in evidence-based decision making will be enabled by deep skills in responsible data management, data science, and a culture of data use.

 At CRS, we use ICT4D for data collection broadly and in projects serving large populations—it is simply part of how we do our work.
 We partner with technology vendors to adapt services to meet our needs so that we can continue working at scale in the most challenging operating environments.
 This includes selecting core data collection and reporting tools to focus on scalability and usability through templates and turnkey solutions, which make data and technology more accessible for CRS and partner staff.

 Enabling Partners and Programs